rsnodgrass/ag2-persona/README.md

-# StructuredAgent for AG2: Bringing Clarity to Agent Prompts
+# PersonaAgent for AG2: Enabling Distinct Character Embodiment

 ## Why This Matters

-AG2 (AutoGen) agents currently mix role, purpose, and context into a single unstructured `system_message`.
-This makes agents harder to understand, reuse, and maintain.
-By borrowing the successful `role`, `goal`, and `backstory` concepts from CrewAI, we can make AG2 agents more intuitive while maintaining full backward compatibility.
+AG2 (AutoGen) agents currently mix role, purpose, and context into a single unstructured `system_message`, which is fantastic flexibility but does not propose an common pattern for agents to authentically embody distinct personas.
+PersonaAgent enables agents to adopt rich, well-defined characters through explicit `role`, `goal`, and `backstory` components, allowing for more authentic and consistent agent behavior while maintaining full compatibility with all that AG2 offers.

 ### The Problem